AsmaaAamir/CI_PP1_TSO/README.md

 * iPad
 * iPhone 13 Max

-In addition, to above devises i have also tested using Google Chrome Developer Tool Device Toggeling option for most populer devices that are currenty avaible in the market.
+In addition, to above devises I have also tested using Google Chrome Developer Tool Device Toggeling option for the most populer devices that are currenty available on the market.

 #### Browser Compatabilty
 I have tested the website on few different browser such as: